 Made from sheeting, the duvet cover is a decorative and protective covering for an insert—the duvet—that comes in various weights and fillings, from lightweight poly-fill to the warmest Canadian goose down.
 The duvet can be used with a flat sheet or on its own.
 When used without intermediary layers a duvet cover reduces the complexity of making a bed.
 In this case, a luxury duvet cover with decorative trim, such as Matouk’s Ansonia, provides a finished look.
 A duvet cover may also be layered over a quilt or blanket, folded at the foot of the bed or pulled all the way up, as an extra layer of warmth.
 A duvet cover hangs down the sides of the bed to cover the box spring; it is never tucked in.

 A blanket is a generic term that refers to almost any bed covering thicker than a sheet, including quilts, duvets, and comforters.
 It can also refer to a more utilitarian woven covering that is sandwiched between a flat sheet and another layer primarily for warmth.
 A blanket drapes over the sides of the bed.
-The Dream Modal luxury blanket is one of our bestsellers.
+Our Chatham blanket is a versatile favorite.

 A comforter is an easy to use layer that sits on top of the mattress.
 It functions similarly to a duvet and duvet cover, but is instead constructed in one piece, with widely spaced functional stitching that ensures its filling remains evenly distributed.
 Matouk does not manufacture this category of bedcovering.